tessamcdonnel/STAT-217-R-Course/chapter6.md

 test_function("favstats", args = "x", incorrect_msg = "Make sure you follow the format favstats(dataset$variable) with the cdc dataset and 'age' variable")

 test_function("hist", args = "x", incorrect_msg = "Make sure you follow the format hist(dataset$variable) with the cdc dataset and 'age' variable")

+success_msg("Nice!
+We can see from the histogram that the data is right skewed but since there is a large sample (n=20,000) the normality assumption is met.")
 ```